rails-girls-summer-of-code/summer-of-code/sponsors/sponsorship-guidelines.md

 + Does the company show a sincere and sustainable effort in handling and overcoming a situation which conflicts with our values?

 This can also mean rejecting a company as a sponsor, as we have done before and might do in the future.

+## Information on VAT and Tax Deductability

+### For donors based in Germany:
+When filling out the donation form, we will show you a field to ask if VAT is a recoverable tax for you.
+If you answer 'yes', we will add the 19% VAT to your contribution.

+### For donors based in other European Union country:
+If you enter an EU country into the 'Country' field of the donation form, you will be shown a field for your VAT ID number.
+If you have one please enter it - otherwise your contribution will be reduced by 19% VAT. e.g. If you donate $2500, and do NOT enter your VAT number, Rails Girls Summer of Code receives $2025 of your donation.

+### For donors based elsewhere:
+We don’t really know about tax laws everywhere in the world but according to our tax advisor: “Contributions and payments to Rails Girls Summer of Code are not deductible as charitable contributions for federal income tax purposes.
+However, they may be deductible under other provisions of the Internal Revenue Code (for US) or your local tax authority’s advice.”

+## Cancellation Policy

+If for some unforeseen reason the Rails Girls Summer of Code can’t go ahead as planned, donors will be offered a refund of their donation.
+Alternatively you can decide to have your donation go to the Rails Girls organization to share your donation with other, future Rails Girls events across the globe.

+## Left-over monies

+Any money left over from the campaign will be saved for next year’s Rails Girls Summer of Code.
+Should there be no Summer of Code in 2015, the Rails Girls organization will decide how to best spend any left over donation money on other non-profit initiatives.